appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 -   Navigate to AWS ElasticSearch cluster details page
 -   Navigate to Modify Access Policy
--   Select Allow access to domain from specific IP(s).
+-   Select Allow access to domain from specific IP(s)
--   Past Appbase.io Cluster IP
+-   Paste Appbase.io Cluster IP

 ![](https://i.imgur.com/SS63gRQ.png)

-That's all 🎉 now your ElasticSearch Cluster URL is only accessible via Appbase.io.
+That's all! 🎉 Now your ElasticSearch Cluster URL is only accessible to the Appbase.io instance.
 You can use Appbase.io URL to perform various ElasticSearch operations securely.

 ![](https://i.imgur.com/rlpOIj0.png)

-Appbase.io provides enterprise level security and also reduces the overhead of setting up the custom middleware to authorize and authenticate users.
-You can read more about Appbase.io Security [here](/docs/security/Credentials/).
+Appbase.io provides fine-grained access control based security credentials which can now be used instead of your ElasticSearch Cluster URL for performing search requests from a web / mobile client application.
+You can read more about Appbase.io security controls over [here](/docs/security/Credentials/).